unboundedsystems/adapt/docs/getting_started/02_run.md

 This command creates a complete template for a "Hello World" app in a new directory, `moviedb`, then changes into the newly created `moviedb/deploy` directory.

+Our new Hello World app contains the front end user interface, all of its back end services, and the Adapt specification that allows everything to be easily deployed into different environments.
-Our new Hello World app consists of:
+The app consists of:

 - A simple React user interface, created with [create-react-app](https://create-react-app.dev/docs/getting-started/), that displays "Hello World!".
 Source code for the UI is in the `moviedb/frontend` directory.